TheTechromancer/PoorDriving/README.md

 # poordriving.py
-### An Aircrack wrapper for schmucks who can't afford internet
+### An Aircrack wrapper for homies who can't afford internet

 #### Instructions for use: